 Even though Oklahoma teens are not required to take driver education, don’t pass up this critical step.
 There’s additional incentive for Oklahoma teens, too.
 They can get their full driver’s license up to one year earlier if they complete an approved driver education program, including AAA Oklahoma’s parent-taught course.

 Choosing the Driver Education Program that’s Right for Your Teen

 - Ask around.
 Does your local high school offer driver education?
 Check with friends and neighbors about programs they’ve used.

-- Call several schools.
-Ask questions about the quality of their operations, and ask for references.
+- Call several driving schools.
+Ask specific questions about their operations, curriculum and training vehicles and request references.

 - Check with the Better Business Bureau.

-- Choosing a Driving School – Driver education courses are designed to teach new drivers the fundamental skills and basic knowledge required to drive a motor vehicle.
-Tips in this AAA brochure will help you select the best driver training school.
+- Choosing a Driving School – Driver education courses are designed to teach new drivers fundamental skills and basic knowledge required to drive a motor vehicle.
+Tips in this AAA brochure will help you select the best driving school.